 \section{Concluding remarks}

-In \S\ref{numerical} we considered the half space case and validated our approach of applying the Born series for the boundary conditions.
-The comparison of Figs.~\ref{fig:ebc} and \ref{fig:beta0.002} suggests that the present approach provides an efficient alternative formula when the approximation by the extrapolated boundary condition does not work well.
-Indeed, our method was developed to provide a numerical scheme when simple exact formulae such as (\ref{ana:solexact}) are not available.
-It is important for our formulation that the Green function with the Neumann boundary condition has a simple explicit form.
-We explored the Poisson kernel in the half space and slab in \S\ref{scheme}.
-Applying the present strategy to other geometries is a future problem.
+In Sec.~\ref{numerical}, we considered the half space case and validated our approach of applying the Born series for boundary conditions.
+The comparison of Figs.~\ref{fig:ebc} and \ref{fig:beta0.002} suggests that the present approach provides an efficient alternative formula for small $\beta$ when the approximation with the extrapolated boundary condition does not work well.
+It is important for our formulation that the solution for the Neumann boundary condition has a simple explicit form.
+We explored the Poisson kernel in the half space and slab domain in Sec.~\ref{scheme}.
+Applying the present strategy to other geometries is an interesting future problem.